Jamie PackerProjects

 Source & Scale

-The dataset for this project was constructed from scratch using raw match replay files (.dem) from the 2024 competitive season.
+The dataset for this project was constructed via a local ETL process (Python) using raw match replay files (.dem) from the 2024 competitive season.
 To ensure high-quality "labels" for the roles, the data was restricted to Tier 1 Events (Majors and International LANs with >$250k prize pools), filtering out lower-tier matches where roles may not be recorded by my source or may be less structured than in more developed teams.

 • Total Demos Processed: ~1,150 Maps